 Many DHBs require their contracted home support providers to provide restorative services.
 These services are aimed at helping you sustain, maximise and even restore your skills.
-In practice this means looking for ways in which your health, abilities and well-being might be improved.
-This may include problem-solving, finding manageable ways to do tasks, attending education sessions, or if anyone comes into your home to provide support; working alongside you, not for you.
+What this really means is looking for ways in which your health, abilities and well-being might be improved.
+It may include problem-solving,